dauidus/add-post-type-instructions/readme.txt

 = 3.0 =
 * adds support for custom taxonomies
+* update visuals across plugin - modernize all the things
+* optimize code for even less overhead

 = 2.1.2 =
 * only allows for post types with ‘public’ and ‘show ui’ set to true